 One Select Board Member for a three-year term.
 One District School Committee member for a three-year term.
 One Assessor for a three-year term.
 One Cemetery Commissioner for a three-year term.
 One Community Preservation Committee member for a three-year term.
 One Dickinson School Trustee for a three-year term.
 One Board of Health member for a three-year term.
 Two Library Trustees for a three-year term.
 Two Park and Recreation Commission members for a three-year term.
 One Planning Board member for a five-year term.
-One Water Commissioner for a three-year term.
 One Water Commissioner for a two-year term.